liamg/writeups/APPROACH.md

 ### HTTP Enumeration

 If the host is running a web server, there are a few methods for gathering further information.
 First of all, let's hit the web server in our browser.
 Is it running a known web application?
 Is the application open-source?
 Are there [known vulnerabilities](https://www.exploit-db.com/)?
-Is is a custom app?
+Is it a custom app?

 #### VHOST Enumeration